gboutte/mybackups-back/README.md

 Then you can trigger the backup manually or you can specify a frequency to trigger the backup automatically.

-When a backup is triggerd:
+When a backup is triggered:

 1. First the sources will be executed.
 All those sources will put their backup files in a temporary directory.
 2. If the result of the sources is multiple files (inside the temporary directory), all these files will be compressed